laravel/docs/dusk.md

     $browser->click('@login-button');

-<a name="clicking-links"></a>
-### Clicking Links

-To click a link, you may use the `clickLink` method on the browser instance.
-The `clickLink` method will click the link that has the given display text:

-    $browser->clickLink($linkText);

-You may use the `seeLink` method to determine if a link that has the given display text is visible on the page:

-    if ($browser->seeLink($linkText)) {
-        // ...
-    }

-> {note} These methods interact with jQuery.
-If jQuery is not available on the page, Dusk will automatically inject it into the page so it is available for the test's duration.

 <a name="text-values-and-attributes"></a>
 ### Text, Values, & Attributes

 <a name="retrieving-setting-values"></a>
 #### Retrieving & Setting Values

 Dusk provides several methods for interacting with the current display text, value, and attributes of elements on the page.
-For example, to get the "value" of an element that matches a given selector, use the `value` method:
+For example, to get the "value" of an element that matches a given CSS or Dusk selector, use the `value` method:

     // Retrieve the value...
     $value = $browser->value('selector');